EnigmaCurry/d.rymcg.tech/traefik/README.md

 ```

 Follow the prompts and answer the questions.
 You will configure the
-ACME certificate resolver, and the Traefik dashboard access
+ACME certificate resolver, the Traefik dashboard access credentials,
-credentials.
+Traefik plugins, and optionally the VPN server or client.

-Next configure the TLS certificates, run:
+Next, you can configure the TLS certificates.
+Run:

 ```
 make certs